-Figure 79 shows sols that were labelled sunny by the REMS Team, but where dubious when we examined the Malin record.
+Figure 96 shows sols that were labelled sunny by the REMS Team, but were dubious when we examined the Malin record.
 From October 29, 2012 to November 4, 2012 rather than describe Gale Crater as being sunny, MSSS indicates that water ice clouds persisted at equatorial latitudes including near the Curiosity Rover site in Gale Crater.

-Figure 79 - Sunny skies advertised for MSL Sols 82 to 88 were not backed by the MSSS MARCI images.
+Figure 96 - skies advertised for MSL Sols 82 to 88 were not backed by the MSSS MARCI images.

-16. CRASH OF THE EXOMARS 2016 SCHIAPARELLI LANDER.
+17. CRASH OF THE EXOMARS 2016 SCHIAPARELLI LANDER.